davidfeng88/CollisionViz/README.md

 ### Collision details

-* The number of collisions on the round clock (e.g. 13:00) may be overrated in the NYPD database.
 * The `id` column and columns with `null` or `0` values are not shown.
 * Data in the `Time` column is of `datetime` type and are in [Coordinated Universal Time (UTC)](https://www.wikiwand.com/en/Coordinated_Universal_Time).
 The local time in New York City is UTC-04:00 (with daylight saving time).